vic897/offline-flutter-tutor/README.md

 ### Example Queries
--Explain StatelessWidget vs StatefulWidget
+- Explain StatelessWidget vs StatefulWidget
--Why does setState rebuild the widget tree?
+- Why does setState rebuild the widget tree?
--Explain this Flutter error: <paste error>
+- Explain this Flutter error: <paste error>
--Give me a small practice task on Row and Column
+- Give me a small practice task on Row and Column

 ### Why This Project

 ## This project was built to:

--Learn Flutter using official documentation instead of shallow tutorials -Prevent hallucinated or incorrect explanations from LLMs -Explore practical use of RAG systems and local LLM tooling -Build a reusable developer-focused learning assistant
+- Learn Flutter using official documentation instead of shallow tutorials
+- Prevent hallucinated or incorrect explanations from LLMs
+- Explore practical use of RAG systems and local LLM tooling
+- Build a reusable developer-focused learning assistant

 ## Limitations

--Documentation must be manually curated
+- Documentation must be manually curated
--Not a replacement for full API references
+- Not a replacement for full API references
--CLI-only by design (no GUI)
+- CLI-only by design (no GUI)

 ## Future Improvements

--Automatic documentation ingestion
+- Automatic documentation ingestion
--Error-focused debugging mode
+- Error-focused debugging mode
--Interactive quizzes and practice tasks
--Optional TUI or web interface
+- Optional GUI or web interface